 Why choose Wilford Smith Solicitors?

 Here at Wilford Smith Solicitors, our Criminal Defence Lawyers take a robust approach to defending drink driving cases in order to protect our clients’ rights and get the best possible outcome for them.
 We are aware that procedural errors can occur when the police stop and arrest for drink driving.
 That is why our team will examine the facts and evidence thoroughly and identify any areas of concern.
 We understand how worrying it can be to be stopped and arrested by the police.
 We will explain everything to you clearly and use our skills and experience to mount a forceful defence.

 Contact our Drink Driving Defence Solicitors, England and Wales

 If you have been charged with drink driving contact us without delay.
-OurCriminal Defence Lawyers are based in Sheffield and London and serve clients throughout England and Wales.
+OurCriminal Defence Lawyers are based in London, Sheffield and Manchester and serve clients throughout England and Wales.
+Find out more information on our fees here.
 Contact us today on 01709 828 044 to find out how we can help.